Going beyond the question of what is sylog and why it’s used, this article digs into how to configure syslog on network devices.

 ! interface loopback0 ip address 192.168.10.1 255.255.255.255 no shutdown ! logging source-interface loopback0 !

-In this case I’ve specified a loopback interface as the source.
+In this case, I’ve specified a loopback interface as the source.
 I did this because whichever physical interface I choose might be down when the device needs to send a message.
+Loopback interfaces can never go down, so they are a convenient way to uniquely specify a device.
 If you do this, you’ll need to make sure to create the loopback interface like I’ve done in the example.

 One of the drawbacks to using syslog is that the messages—which could be sensitive in nature—are sent in clear text and can be readily intercepted or forged.
 In practice, I haven’t heard of any such attacks actually happening because most IT pros are careful to keep their syslog traffic confined to trusted network segments.
 But it’s possible.

 Syslog can be, at least in theory, secured using SSL encryption.
 This requires using certificates on both the network device and the server to mutually authenticate one another.
 I say “in theory” because not all Cisco devices support this feature.
-Starting in version 9.2.1, Cisco Nexus switches support syslog and ASA firewalls also support SSL syslog, but it doesn’t appear to be supported in other Cisco product lines.
+Starting in version 9.2.1, Cisco Nexus switches support encrypted syslog, and ASA firewalls also support SSL syslog, but (at the time of writing this) it doesn’t appear to be supported in other Cisco product lines.

 Read more: Kevin Dooley explains how to migrate a Cisco ASA firewall configuration from old syntax to new.